HarishTeens/hacktoberfest-greet/README.md

 # Woofy Comment

-### A cute little actions which comments on your Pull Request
+### A cute little actions which comments on your Pull Request made in the time of Hacktoberfest

 ## Usage